Coach: Herm Edwards

 *Junior WR N’Keal Harry (6-4/216)

 ASU wide receiver N’Keal Harry has already announced his decision to forgo his senior season and enter the 2019 NFL draft.
-He will NOT be playing in the Sun Devils’ upcoming Las Vegas Bowl game on Dec.
-15 against Fresno State.
+He will not be playing in the upcoming Las Vegas Bowl.

 Coach: Jeff Tedford

 *Junior MLB Jeffrey Allison (6-0/250)

 Allison was name the Mountain West Defensive Player of the Year.
 He led the Bulldogs with 109 tackles this season (59 solo) at a clip of 9.10 tackles per game.
 He was fourth in the conference in total tackles.
 He posted a career-high 17 tackles against Nevada on Oct.
 6, led the team in tackles eight times during the season and tallied five games with double-digit tackle outputs.

 Fresno State senior wide receiver KeeSean Johnson had six 100-yard games this season, second-most in the MW.
 He had a career-high 173 yards in the win over San Jose State and notched a career-high 10 receptions one week prior to help clinch the West Division title for Fresno State over San Diego State.
 The senior leads the FBS in active career receptions (267) and consecutive games with a pass reception (48).

 Cronk, the left tackle, helped keep five opponents without a sack this season and was a key part of the offensive line that did not allow a quarterback hurry in seven games.
 The offensive line ranks seventh in the FBS in sacks allowed (0.83/ game) and fifth in tackles for loss allowed (3.75/ game).